The Fredi Schiff Levin Lecture Series

 The series was established in honor of artist Fredi Schiff Levin, an active member of Provincetown’s arts community from the 1960s until her passing in 2002.
 We extend our deepest gratitude to The Levin Family, who graciously sponsors this series.

-Watch all lectures from our 2023 series on our YouTube channel.
+Watch all lectures our YouTube channel.

 The 2024 Series